 5. The Douro Valley – Portugal

 This destination is one that has a plethora of inviting traits to offer each one of its guests including boat rides across the Duoro river where you will get to marvel at the many vineyards, towns and villages.
-Enjoy both table and port wines that the region is known for, as you gaze out at this World Heritage Site cultural landscape.
+Enjoy both table and port wines that the region is known for, .as you gaze out at this World Heritage Site cultural landscape on your Portugal trip.

 6. The Faroe Islands – Denmark